California’s recall ballot is set, but GOP strategy isn’t

 Davis was replaced by Republican Arnold Schwarzenegger, whose global celebrity was at its peak.
 No Republican running this year has close to his name recognition, though Jenner has said she believes she’s better known than Newsom.

+With Democrats united, Newsom maintains a giant fundraising edge.
+He has collected more than $31 million since March from donors contributing $1,000 or more while the two main pro-recall committees combined for about $5 million since December.

+Dave Gilliard, a consultant for Rescue California, acknowledged it’s difficult to attract major donors when the party is on such a long losing streak.

-With no one emerging as a front-runner, national Republicans have largely stayed on the sidelines after the Republican National Committee gave $250,000, mostly to the state party, last winter.
+National Republicans have largely stayed on the sidelines after the Republican National Committee gave $250,000, mostly to the state party, last winter.
 A fundraising committee launched in March by the Republican Governors Association and billed as the “primary Republican fundraising and political entity” supporting the recall brought in $66,000 that month and hasn’t recorded any major contributions since.

 Joanna Rodriguez, a spokeswoman for the RGA, said the committee is “closely watching what’s happening on the ground as the recall enters a new phase” but didn’t answer questions about whether it still plans to be involved.